 There are not two other words that when put together sound as unseemly as… Scrum Master.
 If you’re new to Agile, you might wonder who in their right mind would want that title?
 Agile devotees, however, have a reverence for the role; only those worthy to walk in the footsteps of Jedi Knights ahead of them… or something.

 Whether you’re new to the concept or a devotee, it still warrants the question: Exactly what is the role of this all-powerful Scrum Master?

 Below are some of the functions this key team leader serves:

 Scrum is a component of the Agile project management methodology.
 If you want to learn more about what Scrum is and why on Earth it’s founders called it that, I recommend checking out ScrumAlliance.
 Whether a person becomes a Certified Scrum Master (CSM) or developed their role through on-the-job learning, the Scrum Master will typically serve as the scrum expert on the team.
 This means they are responsible for helping the team optimize the use of Scrum as the methodology they have chosen to build their software.

 This expert role is implemented in a number of ways.
 This can range from the scrum master facilitating meetings, to making sure team members understand their respective roles on the team, to helping others use and understand the various scrum artifacts that are necessary to keep a team running smoothly.

-One thing the scrum master should be careful to stay away from and that is constantly pointing out to their team members when they are “doing scrum wrong”.
+One thing the scrum master should be careful to stay away from is over-evangelizing, namely constantly pointing out to their team members when they are “doing scrum wrong”.
 This is counterproductive and does not fit into the description of what the scrum master should be doing.
-Rather, the scrum master should catch people doing things right, and then, in the spirit of a coach show them how things can be done better.
+Rather, the scrum master should catch people doing things right; and then, in the spirit of a the best teachers, show them how things can be done better.

 Remover of Obstacles